 Veterinarian Education Statistics

 Becoming a vet isn’t easy.
 You’ll need around four years at college or university to get your Bachelor’s degree.
-Then, you might get a Master’s for another year or two.
+Then, you’ll have to spend four more years in veterinary medical school to earn a D.V.M. degree.
 Not to mention the insanely high student debt you’ll gather during this time.

 Being a veterinarian is a noble profession, and while it’s incredibly stressful, it’s also rewarding.

-As you can see, a vet doesn’t need a Master’s or Ph.D. to become a practitioner.
-But these specializations will increase your chances of getting a job and a higher salary.
+As you can see, a vet doesn’t need a Master’s to become a practitioner.
+But this specialization will increase your chances of getting a job and a higher salary.

 12. In 2019, US Institutions Had 13,323 Veterinary Students — 2.3% More Than Previous Years.